List of Daredevil (TV series) characters

-Daredevil is an American streaming television series created for Netflix by Drew Goddard, based on the Marvel Comics character of the same name.
-It is set in the Marvel Cinematic Universe (MCU), sharing continuity with the films of the franchise, and is the first in a series of shows that lead up to a Defenders crossover miniseries.
+Daredevil is an American television series created for Netflix by Drew Goddard, based on the Marvel Comics character of the same name.
+It is set in the Marvel Cinematic Universe (MCU), sharing continuity with the films of the franchise, and is the first in a series of shows that lead up to a crossover miniseries, The Defenders.

 The series stars Charlie Cox as Matt Murdock / Daredevil, as well as Deborah Ann Woll, Elden Henson, Rosario Dawson, and Vincent D'Onofrio.
 Toby Leonard Moore, Vondie Curtis-Hall, Bob Gunton, and Ayelet Zurer join them in the first season, while Jon Bernthal, Élodie Yung, and Stephen Rider join them for the second; Joanne Whalley, Jay Ali and Wilson Bethel join for season three.
-In addition to original characters, several other characters based on various Marvel properties also appear throughout the series.
+In addition to original characters, several characters based on various Marvel properties also appear throughout the series.

+A Disney+ revival series, Daredevil: Born Again (2025), sees numerous Daredevil actors reprising their roles, including Cox, Woll, Henson, D'Onofrio, Zurer, Bernthal, and Bethel.